 Having a cosigner is a big deal to student loan lenders.
 Instead of having one person legally required to pay back the debt, cosigned loans have two.

-The good news for some student loan borrowers is that removing a cosigner from a student loan can be an easy process in the right circumstances.
+The good news for some student loan borrowers is that removing a cosigner from a student loan can be easy in the right circumstances.
 The lenders call the removal process a cosigner release.

 The Hard Way: Getting Lender Approval for a Cosigner Release

 The problem with this process is that approvals are hard to get.
 The company making the creditworthiness decision has every incentive to deny the application.
 They will always prefer to have two people legally responsible for the debt.

-In most other cases, the easy way is the best way…
+In most other cases, the easy way is the best…

-The Easy Way: Find a New Lender
+The Easy Removal: Find a New Lender

 Refinance applications are typically easier than in-school student loan applications.
-Most college students have no job, no degree and a limited credit history.
+Most college students have no job, no degree, and a limited credit history.
 As graduates, many are employed with a decent credit history.
 (Those without jobs or a solid credit score will have a hard time going with this strategy.)

 Some lenders to consider: